 A no mercy, get shit done approach means he’s bordering on what’s morally right and wrong.
 It throws up a lot of conundrums in terms of morality, but he decides on what he sees as right and what’s wrong and aims to punish in any way possible.

-We hope this article on anti-villains was useful to you and you could take something valuable away from it.
+We hope this article on anti-villains was useful to you, and we’ve fully explained the anti-villain definition and provided you with some exceptional anti-villain examples.
+We hope you could take something valuable away from it.
 Let us know your thoughts below in the comments; it’s always great to hear from you!

 Scroll a little further for more articles and resources on screenwriting, and click here for some great filmmaking resources.